Monday Morning Thoughts: Why a Down Payment Assistance Program Could Be an Important Piece to the Affordability Puzzle

 Previously he had noted that the city was not going to meet its future housing needs with infill.

-Village Farms gives us a bit of glimpse for how a down payment assistance program could be integrated.
+Village Farms gives us a bit of a glimpse for how a down payment assistance program could be integrated.

-At the 1800 unit project, the proposal now calls for 360 affordable housing units with 90 down payment assistance homes.
+At the 1800-unit project, the proposal now calls for 360 affordable housing units with 90 down payment assistance homes.
 That improves the affordability component of that project from 20 percent with those 360 affordable housing units, up to 25% with the 90 extra units.
 That starts to make a dent in what we need.

-But it’s pretty clear, that we need more than just one project.
+But it’s pretty clear that we need more than just one project.
 And probably more than just two projects.

-The city in the coming years is going to have to figure out where it will get the housing to meet the current RHNA cycle and next cycle, how to address the General Plan Update, whether to adjust Measure J and how to finance affordable housing.
+The city in the coming years is going to have to figure out where it will get the housing to meet the current RHNA cycle and, next cycle, how to address the General Plan Update, whether to adjust Measure J, and how to finance affordable housing.

 Author